Nikita Koloff: "The Russian Nightmare" (1984–1986)

-In 1984, Simpson was going to try out for the USFL when Road Warrior Animal, a professional wrestler from the Minnesota area, called him to ask him to become a professional wrestler.
+In 1984, Simpson was going to try out for the United States Football League when Road Warrior Animal, a professional wrestler from the Minnesota area, called him to ask him to become a professional wrestler.
 Simpson decided to go with wrestling and was told to shave his head bald and to show up.
-Jim Crockett, Jr., the promoter of the NWA's Jim Crockett Promotions, renamed him "Nikita Koloff", the Russian Nightmare, and teamed him with "uncle" Ivan Koloff and Don Kernodle, a turncoat American.
+Jim Crockett Jr., the promoter of the NWA's Jim Crockett Promotions, renamed him "Nikita Koloff", the Russian Nightmare, and teamed him with "uncle" Ivan Koloff and Don Kernodle, a turncoat American.
 Koloff was briefly trained by Eddie Sharkey.
 He debuted on June 5, 1984, and won his first match in 13 seconds, with the only edict from Crockett being that should Koloff trip on the ropes, he would be fired on the spot.

-Koloff wrestled briefly in Puerto Rico for World Wrestling Council (WWC) and engaged in some bouts with Hercules Ayala.
+Koloff wrestled briefly in Puerto Rico for the World Wrestling Council (WWC) and engaged in some bouts with Hercules Ayala.
 He returned with Ivan Koloff in 1986 and faced Invader I and Invader III at a big house show at Juan Ramon Loubriel Stadium in Bayamon.

-While he learned more about the sport on the road with Ivan and Kernodle, Koloff was booked in very short matches until his skills developed.
+While he learned more about the business on the road with Ivan and Kernodle, Koloff was booked in very short matches until his skills developed.
 During television promos, Nikita stood behind Ivan and Kernodle with his arms folded while they took interviews.
 As his wrestling ability and speaking skills grew, the length of his matches and interviews grew as well.
 His improvement negated the need for Kernodle to continue teaming with Ivan and, shortly thereafter, the Russians turned on the American turncoat.
 Koloff went to great lengths to keep the "Evil Russian" gimmick as realistic as possible.
 He learned Russian and refused to come out of character, even when away from the ring.

-With Kernodle out of the picture, Uncle Ivan Koloff introduced a new comrade named Krusher Khruschev (fellow Robbinsdale High School classmate Barry Darsow).
+With Kernodle out of the picture, Ivan Koloff introduced a new comrade named Krusher Khruschev (fellow Robbinsdale High School classmate Barry Darsow).
 In December 1984, Jim Crockett rewarded the Russians with the NWA World Six-Man Tag Team Championship.
-Three months later, on March 18, 1985, Koloff and Ivan defeated Dusty Rhodes and Manny Fernandez to win the NWA World tag team title.
-Ivan invoked the Freebird rule which dictated that any two of the three could defend the titles.
-Ivan and Krusher lost the titles to The Rock 'n' Roll Express (Ricky Morton and Robert Gibson) on July 9.
+Three months later, on March 18, 1985, Koloff and Ivan defeated Dusty Rhodes and Manny Fernandez to win the NWA World Tag Team Championship.
+Ivan invoked the Freebird Rule which dictated that any two of the three could defend the titles.
+Ivan and Krusher lost the titles to the Rock 'n' Roll Express on July 9.

-Prior to committing themselves with Jim Crocket Promotions, The Koloffs feuded with then AWA World tag team champions the Road Warriors in both the AWA and the NWA in a brutal series during 1985.
+Prior to committing themselves with Jim Crocket Promotions, the Koloffs feuded with then AWA World Tag Team Champions the Road Warriors in both the AWA and the NWA in a brutal series during 1985.
 One of their encounters was voted Match of the Year runner-up by the readers of Pro Wrestling Illustrated.
 The feud was often fought in steel cage Russia chain matches, with lights-out stipulations.
 The Russian 'chain match', using thicker chains than normal chain matches, was considered a Nikita Koloff specialty.